Malfoy/BGREAT/README.md

 Output
 ====
 You can try

-	$./bgreat 4 reads.fa unitig.dot  1 1
+	$./bgreat reads.fa 4 unitig.dot

 The Output file will look like something like this